 The acts or agreements that a company enters into with a related party involving a relevant amount shall fulfill the requirements set forth in Section 72 and 73 of Argentine Capital Markets Law.
-Under Section 72, the directors and syndics (as well as their ascendants, descendants, spouses, brothers or sisters and the companies in which any of such persons may have a direct or indirect ownership interest) are deemed to be a related party.
+Under Section 72, the directors and syndies (as well as their ascendants, descendants, spouses, brothers or sisters and the companies in which any of such persons may have a direct or indirect ownership interest) are deemed to be a related party.
 A relevant amount is considered to be that which exceeds 1.00% of the net worth of the company as per the latest balance sheet.
 The board of directors or any of its members shall require from the audit committee a report stating if the terms of the transaction may be reasonably considered adequate in relation to normal market conditions.
 The company may proceed with the report of two independent evaluating firms that shall have informed them about the same matter and about the other terms of the transaction.
-The board of directors shall make available to the shareholders of the company in the respective market bulletin.
-The vote of each director shall be stated in the minutes of the board's resolution was adopted and shall communicate such fact to the shareholders of the company when the audit committee or both evaluating firms have not considered the terms of the transaction.
+The board of directors shall make available to the shareholders the report of the audit committee or of the independent evaluating firms, as the case may be, at the main office on the business day after the board's resolution was adopted and shall communicate such fact to the shareholders of the company in the respective market bulletin.
+The vote of each director shall be stated in the minutes of the board of directors approving the transaction.
 The transaction shall be submitted to the approval of the shareholders of the company when the audit committee or both evaluating firms have not considered the terms of the transaction to be reasonably adequate in relation to normal market conditions.
-In the case where a shareholders of redemads compensation for damages caused by a violation of Section 73, the burden of proof shall be placed on the defendant to prove that the act or agreement was in accordance market conditions or that the transaction did not cause any damage to the company.
-The transfer of the burden of proof shall not be applicable when the transaction has been approved by the board of directors with the favorable opinion of the audit c
+In the case where a shareholder demands compensation for damages caused by a violation of Section 73, the burden of proof shall be placed on the defendant to prove that the act or agreement was in accordance market conditions or that the transaction did not cause any damage to the company.
+The transfer of the burden of proof shall not be applicable when the transaction has been approve